 Our motto is always the same, that the hardest part of tackling the mind is turning up.

 Mental Health doesn't discriminate and it can affect anyone, regardless of what their age, race, gender or social background is.
 Approximately 1 in 4 adults here in the UK will experience at least one diagnosable mental health problem of some kind every year.

 Studies have shown that certain mental illnesses affect men and women differently.
 Perhaps the most interesting (and worrying) is that while on average more women are diagnosed with common mental health problems than men, the rate of male suicides is significantly higher.
 This suggests that men are suffering with mental distress, but may not be receiving (or indeed asking for) the help they need.

 4 in 5 suicides are by men, and for men under the age of 45 suicide is the biggest cause of death.
 Suicide rates in young women have almost doubled since 2013.
 The UK reports on average 6000 suicides every year, with the number of attempted suicides said to be five times greater.

 Football can help to break this stigma and has proven to help aid in people’s recovery, help to manage symptoms and can radically improve the quality of people’s lives.
 There are three key ways that football can help;

 .
 Deliver social inclusion

 .
 Improve people's physical health

-Playing regular sports can help improve symptoms of some mental health issues like depression and stress, can lead to increased confidence and self-esteem, and can help to reduce anxiety.
+Playing football can help improve symptoms of some mental health issues like depression and stress, can lead to increased confidence and self-esteem, and can help to reduce anxiety.
 For some people, physical activity can be as powerful as medicine or therapy.
 Exercise releases natural chemicals like adrenaline and serotonin.
-It also helps to release muscle tension, raises the body temperature and causes tiredness.
-These all help relieve stress and provide relaxation – this is of particular benefit for people with mental health problems.
+It also helps to release muscle tension, raises the body temperature and causes tiredness of which help relieve stress and provide relaxation – this is of particular benefit for people with mental health problems.